 Please allow me to veer slightly off subject here and jump on my soapbox.

 I have repeatedly advised small churches to consider that their minister’s compensation should be treated first as housing allowance until it reaches the full (appropriate) amount.

-The CPA I work for, Bill O’Connell, stated it best with these words, “Most bi-vocational (or poorly paid) clergy should not be receiving salary – only housing allowance.
+Bill O’Connell, Wisdom Over Wealth, stated it best with these words, “Most bi-vocational (or poorly paid) clergy should not be receiving salary – only housing allowance.
 Thus some churches may be able to stop running payroll all together – at least until they pay more than the pastors housing allowance.”

 Ok…climbing off my soapbox and resuming discussion on properly managing payroll...